reid/node-jslint/README.md

     var options = {
         length: 100
     },
-        l = new LintStream(options);
+        lintStream = new LintStream(options);

 Send files to the linter:

     var fileName, fileContents;
-    l.write({file: fileName, body: fileContents});
+    lintStream.write({file: fileName, body: fileContents});

 Receive lint from the linter:

-    l.on('data', function (chunk, encoding, callback) {
+    lintStream.on('data', function (chunk, encoding, callback) {
-        // chunk is an object
+        // `chunk` is an object.

-        // chunk.file is whatever you supplied to write (see above) assert.deepEqual(chunk.file, fileName);
+        // `chunk.file` is whatever you supplied to write (see above). assert.deepEqual(chunk.file, fileName);

-        // chunk.linted is an object holding the result from running JSLint
+        // `chunk.linted` is an object holding the result from running JSLINT.
-        // chunk.linted.ok is the boolean return code from JSLINT()
+        // `chunk.linted.ok` is the boolean return code from `JSLINT()`.
-        // chunk.linted.errors is the array of errors, etc.
+        // `chunk.linted.errors` is the array of errors, etc.
-        // see JSLINT for the complete contents of the object
+        // See JSLINT for the complete contents of the object.

         callback();
     });